 Grand Central Terminal

-Kelly R.: Grand Central Terminal is an exciting destination for any train-loving kid, even if you're not headed anywhere (though a train ride would certainly be the icing on the cake).
+Kelly R said: Grand Central Terminal is an exciting destination for any train-loving kid, even if you're not headed anywhere (though a train ride would certainly be the icing on the cake).
 Take a tour to learn more about the terminal's history and architecture, ogle the constellation-studded ceiling mural, watch the trains come and go from the platform on the north side of the terminal, and grab a kid-friendly bite at the dining concourse.
 Don't miss the free New York Transit Museum Gallery Annex and Store to take in the rotating exhibits, including an annual holiday train show.

 New York Botanical Garden - Holiday Train Show